3 Simple Tips To Lose Weight During Winter

 Eat More Fruits and Veggies

-However, most westerners’ diets are made up increasingly of highly processed food.
+However, most Westerners’ diets are made up increasingly of highly processed food.
 A lot of food is processed in some way, for safety if nothing else.
-A lot of it will have sugar and salt added for flavor, or additives to preserve the food or make it more colorful.
-It all ends up tasting great, but is lacking in nutrition.
+A lot of it will have sugar and salt added for flavor or additives to preserve the food or make it more colorful.
+It all ends up tasting great but is lacking in nutrition.

-Sweets and processed foods don’t just cause weight gain[3].
-Eating too much sugar or carbohydrates can lead to an elevated blood sugar, cardiovascular disease, and worse.
-It’s not just about eating fewer calories[4].
+Sweets and processed foods don’t just cause weight gain.
+Eating too much sugar or carbohydrates can lead to elevated blood sugar, cardiovascular disease, and worse.
+It’s not just about eating fewer calories.
 Fruits and vegetables supply all the nutrients you need for a healthy lifestyle.

 An easy guideline is tracking the space on your plate.
 If fruits and veggies take up about half your plate, you’re in good shape.
 If they’re being crowded out by fat and carbs, you may need to rethink your eating habits.